elliottbache/tls_connection_coding_challenge/README.md

 ```bash
 make run-client
 ```
-That's it, you’ve run the TLS toy protocol demo end-to-end!
+That's it, you’ve run the TLS line protocol end-to-end!
 Keep reading for a more in-depth explanation of what just happened.

 #### Tutorial mode and expected logs